 ALSO READ: Poco X2 Review

 Xiaomi Redmi K20 Pro Battery Life

 The Xiaomi Redmi K20 Pro draws power from a 4,000 mAh battery.
 With normal day-to-day usage, it lasts through a day without breaking a sweat.
 With more demanding use, the battery depletes fast.
 Overall, we are happy with the mileage we are getting.
 The phone supports Quick Charge 4+ out of the box which means it can handle much faster charging.

 However, Xiaomi ships it with only an 18W charger.
 There aren’t many QC 4.0 chargers available in case you wish to buy one separately.
 Currently, the best fast charging option for Redmi K20 Pro will be the 27W sonic charger that Xiaomi launched in India recently for Rs 999.
 Wireless charging fans will be disappointed with Xiaomi.

 The Redmi K20 Pro audio output is about average.
 The phone has a bottom-firing mono speaker which is loud enough, but not the best in its class.
 The good thing is it retains the 3.5mm headphone jack.

 The Redmi K20 Pro screams value from every nook and corner and is one phone that can be seen as a successor to the Poco F1.
-The handset offers Snapdragon 855, a gorgeous AMOLED display, and decent battery mileage.
-The camera isn’t perfect but should be apt for a phone with a presumed under Rs.
+The handset offers brains and muscle of Snapdragon 855 SoC, a gorgeous AMOLED display with HDR support, and a decent battery mileage.
+The camera isn’t perfect but should be apt for a phone with an under Rs.
 30,000 price tag.

 - Design and build